TuckerRasbury/03_GenderData101/README.md

   * Methodology and Tools:
 > While I am unsure of how long the phases will take or which ones can be done simultaneously given that different , I think the following will need to be accomplished to roll this project out:

-* research on the state and federal programs,
+> * research on the state and federal programs,
-* cultivating partnerships with different offices to identify possible efficiencies,
+> * cultivating partnerships with different offices to identify possible efficiencies,
-* creating a user journey for one person
+> * creating a user journey for one person
-* architecting the backend to receive and distribute submitted documents and track relevant timelines and figures,
+> * architecting the backend to receive and distribute submitted documents and track relevant timelines and figures,
-* creating a user experience contract that allows our program to act as an intermediary between applicants and the program,
+> * creating a user experience contract that allows our program to act as an intermediary between applicants and the program,
+> * creating a partnership contract that ensures entities administering programs will accept our intermediary services on an extended basis,
-* automating the submission of eligibility documents and notifying the applicant of upcoming verification steps or issues,
+> * automating the submission of eligibility documents and notifying the applicant of upcoming verification steps or issues,
-* architecting an intuitive user interface on the front end,
+> * architecting an intuitive user interface on the front end in different lagnguages and on different platforms,
-* and, testing the project for durability by having an increasing number of fake users throughout the US on different platforms use different features at the same time.
+> * and, testing the project for durability by having an increasing number of fake users throughout the US on different platforms use different features at the same time.

+> Some of the tools I think will be needed to accomplish the priorities of this project are as follows:
+> * a website to facilitate data collection, application completion, and distribution,
+> * SQL / stored procedures to automate eligibility verification across programs once one initial program has been applied for,
+> an operational warehouse capable of storing and cross verifying the multiple submissions of the potential 330 milion users,
+> links between our tool and offices running programs to allow submissions made to our team to be sent to or shared live time with each program as seamlessly as possible,
->
+> automated mobile notifications,
+> and a calendar for each individual user that is automatically updated based on the programs they apply to.

 #### PRT 4: Answer the following questions with your informed opinion.

   * Which stakeholders should you, Dr. Lopez, or Rumy target?
+> Our stakeholders will be limited to people who are eligible for any of the programs we are able to create partnerships with.

   * What do you think the project's value statement should be and why?
+> "Simplifying government aid applications - because the pandemic has made everything harder!"
+>
+> This project's value statement should be the above because the priorities culminate in an easier experience for applicants.

   * What is one expected project outcome?
+> One project outcome is helping applicants apply to multiple programs at the same time.

   * What is the project feedback plan?
+> I think this project would take a two pronged approach to feedback.
+The first would be a standing space on the platform to take feedback.
+The second would be an automated helper on the right side of the screen where one option could be submitting impromptu feedback.
+All feedback should receive a "received message" at the least.
+Questions should be responded to or redirected to a FAQ page after some frequently asked questions have been established.

 ## Dictionary
 _Terms and videos listed herein are from the TechChange Gender Data 101 course and are reproduced here to add to this record of what I learned during the course._